 Every effort will be made to return your call.
-If your call is about an emergency, please indicate this to office personnel.
+In the event of an emergency, please notify office personnel.

 Use of Telephone by Students

 Students are not permitted to use the school telephone except in the case of a true emergency.
 On such occasions, students are to use the phone in the main office only after receiving permission from a teacher or office personnel.
 Forgotten books, gym clothes, lunch or homework are not considered "emergencies".